 Yes it is.
 We are pleased to offer interpretation on the Gordon River Cruise in French, German, Mandarin and Cantonese.
 These tours are delivered via a personal headset.
 Please request this at the time of booking if possible.

 Our Gordon River Cruises staff can help you to choose the type of seating style you would like but the actual seat location is allocated.

 Yes.
 There are three seating types and once your seat is allocated, it’s yours for the whole Gordon River Cruise.
 However, you are free to move around the vessel and use the open-air decks.

 You don’t have to stay in your seat for the whole cruise.
 You can access the outside decks and in fact, we encourage you to walk around your vessel.

 We cater for most dietary requirements in our Chef-prepared buffet.
 However, if you have any special requests, it is best to call us at Gordon River Cruises or contact us via this website at least one day prior to departure.

 There is a well-stocked galley on board with tea, coffee, muffins, biscuits and more available.
-All purchases are with cash only as we do not have eftpos facilities on the vessel.
+EFTPOS and credit card facilities are available on board for all major credit cards.

 The closest ATM is at Molly's Takeaway on Innes Street.
 Cash can also be withdrawn from the local Post Office, located 200 metres from Gordon River Cruises.

 Yes, there is a range of accommodation throughout Strahan.
 The closest accommodation is at Strahan Village, which is less than a 2-minute walk.

 Of course!
 We love having families on board.
 A family ticket covers 2 adults and up to 3 children.
 The child ages are 3-14 years old.

 60 nautical miles.
 To give you an idea of the scale of Macquarie Harbour, the mouth of the Gordon River is 35km from Strahan (our departure point).